arifein/arifein.github.io/_pages/about.md

   - /about.html
 ---

 Currently, I am a Postdoctoral Fellow in the [Institute for Data, Systems, and Society](https://idss.mit.edu) at the Massachusetts Institute of Technology (MIT).
 I work in the group of [Prof. Noelle Selin](http://www.selingroup.org), focusing on atmospheric mercury (Hg) modelling.
+I am interested in refining the global mercury budget using observational constraints and an array of data analysis tools —-- box models, chemistry-transport models (GEOS-Chem), and statistical models.

+Before joining MIT, I did my PhD at the Institute for Atmospheric and Climate Science (IAC) and the Institute of Biogeochemistry and Pollutant Dynamics (IBP) at ETH Zurich, where I was also affiliated with the aquatic research institute Eawag.
+My PhD work on modelling the biogeochemical cycles of sulfur and selenium

 A data-driven personal website
 ======